Chaudhry and Sons: Production

 In January 2022, it was confirmed that Ayeza Khan and Imran Ashraf paired up for Geo Entertainment's Ramadan special television series which is written by Saima Akram Chaudhry.
 Ayeza Khan's character was first approached to Maya Ali and Sana Javed.
 Later, it was revealed that Shagufta Ejaz, Asma Abbas, Ashraf Khan, Yasir Nawaz, Beenish Chohan and Sohail Ahmed; latter will be starring in a television series after 8 years since his last series Ullu Baraye Farokht Nahi.
 DAWN Images reported that the storyline is about a desi family of Lahore's 'Punjabi lifestyle' and their split in Hyderabad, Sindh.

-Soundtrack

-The soundtrack single "Me Deewana" by Wajhi Farooki was released on 29 March, while its music video on 4 April 2022.